Working with and finding clothes within the realm of larger sizes can easily be one of the more complicated and frustrating things to do.

 Generally speaking, whether for the obese or not, men’s clothing will not stick tightly to the body.
 Allowing you or whoever is wearing the clothing to hide a lot more of the general shape of the body that is underneath the clothing, which is why men’s shirts look baggy.

-If you are looking for something larger, you should move onto the plus-size category where 2XL, 3XL, and larger plus-sized clothing is.
+If you are looking for something larger, you should move onto the plus-size category where 2XL, 3XL, and larger plus-sized clothing can be found.
 If you are used to still wearing only XL clothing, you can safely move to XXL as this is just the next step to the sizing that you are growing into.

 Whatever you do, please always buy clothing that is comfortable instead of something that forces you to suck in the gut constantly!